 /*

-*Display images on ST7789 IPS module sketch
+*Display images on ST7789 IPS module

-*Made by wiztaqnia.com
+*Made by www.wiztaqnia.com

 *Modified date: 29/09/2022